liorcode/cloud-computing-course/messaging-app/README.md

 }
 ```

-Parameters:
+Query parameters:

-- `date` (Optional): The date from which to get the messages.
+- `date` - (In ISO format) The date from which to get the messages.
 If not provided, all messages are returned (up to the page limit).
 This is useful to get only new messages since the last time the user checked for messages (assuming this "last fetch date" is saved locally in the app client).
 This parameter is also used for pagination - you need to pass the `nextPageToken` from the previous response to get the next page of messages.